-Breach of confidence is complex and carries on to expanding to “reflect changes in society, technology and business practice”.
-Additionally, Art.
-8 of the European Convention on Human Rights (concerning the right to privacy) has expanded the available actions connected with a breach of confidence to include safeguarding against the misuse of private information.
-It is required under English law that the plaintiff prove three things must be proved to succeed in an action for a breach of confidence:
+Breach of confidence is complex.
+It enlarges to “reflect changes in society, technology and business practice”.
+Furthermore, Art.
+8 of the European Convention on Human Rights (concerning the right to privacy) have expanded the available actions connected with a breach of confidence to include safeguarding against the misuse of private information.
+Under English law, it is required the plaintiff proves three things in order to succeed in an action for a breach of confidence:

 - the information must be confidential, but does not apply to information which is trivial;

 - the information was provided in circumstances importing an obligation of confidence;